easybuilders/easybuild-tutorial/docs/01_introduction/README.md

 ### *Reproducibility*

-In addition to performance, **reproducibility of installations** is vital for EasyBuild.
+In addition to performance, **reproducibility of installations** is a core aspect of EasyBuild.

 Most software installations performed with EasyBuild use a **particular <a href="#toolchains">toolchain</a>**, with which we aim to take control over the build environment and avoid relying on tools and libraries